neuml/txtai/docs/embeddings/configuration/index.md

 content: boolean|sqlite|duckdb|custom
 ```

 Enables content storage.
-When true, the default storage engine, `sqlite` will be used.
+When true, the default storage engine, `sqlite` will be used to save metadata alongside embeddings vectors.
 Also supports `duckdb`.
 Add custom storage engines via setting this parameter to the fully resolvable class string.

 Content storage specific settings are set with a corresponding configuration object having the same name as the content storage engine (i.e. duckdb or sqlite).
 None of these are required and are set to defaults if omitted.